-Attached for Council consideration, is a resolution authorizing execution of a collective bargaining agreement that was unanimously ratified by the Metropolitan Alliance of Police St. Charles Chapter 27 (Police Officers) following collective bargaining.
-The agreement would be effective from May 1, 2017, through April 30, 2020.
-The wage schedule specifies a 2.5% increase for each fiscal year of the contract.
-The wage increase will be applied retroactively to May 1, 2017.
+Attached for City Council consideration, is a resolution authorizing execution of a collective bargaining agreement that was unanimously ratified by the Metropolitan Alliance of Police St. Charles Chapter 27 (Police Officers) following collective bargaining.
+This tentative agreement was presented to the Government Operations Committee on April 6, 2020, and unanimously recommended to City Council for approval.
+The agreement would be effective from May 1, 2020, through April 30, 2024.
+The wage schedule specifies a 3.0% increase for year one and a 2.75% increase for each subsequent fiscal years of the contract.
+A breakdown of costs is as follows: